yamachang/academic-YC/content/home/demo.md

 weight = 15  # Order that this section will appear.

 title = "Yama Chang, M.A."
-heading = "Database Coordinator, UPMC"
+title = "Database Coordinator, UPMC"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.